 Instead of having to worry about the correct gear combinations and shifting both front and rear derailleurs together, your shifting is simply sequential with only the rear derailleur to worry about.

-Gone are the worries about things like cross chaining, where your chain runs at extreme angles, increasing wear on your components
+Gone are the worries about things like cross chaining, where your

 Is 1x gearing for everyone?